Crafting Landscape: An Exploration into Site-Specific Making

 Utilising the materials available locally, Hattie processes raw sheep’s fleeces, spinning and dyeing the yarn with vegetation gleaned from the surrounding countryside.
 The unanticipated assistance of the community during the sourcing and processing of these materials engendered the crafted garments transition into collaborative pieces between the Craftsperson, the Landscape, and the local Community.
 Signifying how to the craftsperson, the landscape and the people who inhabit it, can become entwined through narrative and memory.

-The exhibition features the collection of knitted garments, a film by film-maker Gavin Repton documenting the making processes, alongside photographs, artefacts and artists books; to explore the narrative of the locale.
-This event runs as part of the Wirksworth Arts Festival in Derbyshire. www.wirksworthfestival.co.uk
+The exhibition featured the collection of knitted garments, a film by film-maker Gavin Repton documenting the making processes, alongside photographs, artefacts and artists books; to explore the narrative of the locale.
+This event ran as part of the 2018 Wirksworth Arts Festival in Derbyshire. www.wirksworthfestival.co.uk

 Hattie seeks to establish, by creating knitted garments inter-twined with location through materiality, whether the maker experiences a deepening connection with the landscape.
 To identify how the experience of producing crafted artefacts in this site-specific way can act as a conduit between maker and the landscape.
 Hattie engages with the significance of the craftsperson’s subjective experience, during the making processes.